-2.3 Mobilization of new and emerging [digital technologies and trends] [telecommunications/ICTs] depends on several factors including fostering an enabling policy environment that promotes investment and innovation through competition, transparency, flexibility and the active participation of all relevant stakeholders.
-Promoting innovation and investment, including by removing barriers, is essential to achieve the full potential of new and emerging digital technologies and trends for better enabling the global transition to the digital economy.
+2.3 Mobilization of new and emerging telecommunications/ICTs depends on several factors including fostering an enabling policy environment that promotes investment and innovation through competition, transparency, flexibility and the active participation of all relevant stakeholders.
+Promoting innovation and investment, including by removing barriers, is essential to achieve the full potential of new and emerging telecommunications/ICTs for better enabling the global transition to the digital economy.
+This includes promoting and removing barriers to support the adoption of IPv6, which is itself a key enabler of competition and innovation across a broad range of applications that contribute to sustainable development.